Learn How to Make a Burlap Wreath. This DIY burlap wreath is very simple to make and turns out gorgeous for less than $15.

 - Size.
 You can use any size wreath form you want.
 Just adjust the ribbon accordingly to what you need.

+Make this beautiful fall wreath today for a simple yet elegant craft idea.
 This easy step by step tutorial makes it simple to make your wreath perfect.
+Please leave a comment once you try it.

 How to Make Burlap Wreath